-[label] UPRCLIM limit0t,limit0b,limit1t,limit1b, ..., ..., limit_nt,limit_nb
+[label] UPRCLIM limit0t,limit0b,limit1t,limit1b, ...,..., limitnt,limitnb

-- limit_nt is a decimal number ranging from 0 to 86,400 (one day) indicating the maximum number of seconds of processor time allowed any terminal session for a user signed on to an account in user class n.
-If limit_nt equals 0, no processor time limit applies to terminal sessions under class n.
+- limitnt is a decimal number ranging from 0 to 86,400(one day) indicating the maximum number of seconds of processor time allowed any terminal session for a user signed on to an account in user class n.
+If limitnt equals 0, no processor time limit applies to terminal sessions under class n. - limitnb is a decimal number ranging from 0 to 86,400(one day) indicating the maximum number of seconds of processor time allowed any batch job running under an account in user class n.
+If limitnb equals 0, the default processor time limit is the limit set by the PRCLIMIT option at MTM sysgen.